 The Tom Clancy franchise includes the following major series and works:

 Armies Are Evil: Inverted.
 If a character has served or is serving, they are almost certainly a good person.
 The very few exceptions tend to be Soldiers at the Rear anyway.
 Even characters who appear for a little less than a paragraph get a little military biography.
-Sometimes this is semi-justified, as it is pretty plausible for airline pilots to be retired Air Force, but sometimes taken to ridiculous levels, such as a couple of characters in Without Remorse, whose military service is entirely throwaway and serves no purpose other than making already sympathetic characters more sympathetic.
+Sometimes this is semi-justified, as it is pretty plausible for airline pilots to be retired Air Force, but sometimes taken to ridiculous levels.

 Author Filibuster: The discussion of the US Tax Code in Executive Orders.
 Almost any reference to abortion will elicit one of these from one of the characters.